DETAILED ACTION

 Dandapure further teaches wherein the hydrophobic yarn is treated with durable water repellant (DWR) ([0041] "face fabric layer 14 comprises a first yarn 23 that comprises the durable water repellency (DWR) additives or DWR finish therein thus forming a fabric outer surface that is hydrophobic").

-Dandapure at least suggests wherein the hydrophobic yarn is treated with durable water repellant (DWR) prior to be incorporated into the hydrophobic layer (see [0041] indicating “thus”; nevertheless, see claim interpretation; the recitation “prior to be incorporated” is being treated as a product-by-process limitation.
+Dandapure at least suggests wherein the hydrophobic yarn is treated with durable water repellant (DWR) prior to being incorporated into the hydrophobic layer (see [0041] indicating “thus”; nevertheless, see claim interpretation; the recitation “prior to be incorporated” is being treated as a product-by-process limitation.
 Therefore, even if Dandapure’s hydrophobic yarn with DWR results in different structural characteristics of the end product than other methods making hydrophobic yarn with DWR, it still would have been prima facie obvious at the time the invention was made to use the method with the Dandapure reference method in Montford above as claimed since such a process is a well-known technique in the art; in other words, the hydrophobic yarn with DWR of modified Montford teaches the hydrophobic yarn treated with DWR prior to being incorporated into the hydrophobic layer of Claim 15 because it has the structure of Claim 15).

 Nevertheless, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Montford’s hydrophobic yarn as provided by Dandapure to be treated with DWR prior to incorporation, especially as there are a finite number of solutions, in order to ensure thorough, more complete repellency, as opposed to treating afterwards.